steilerDev/homebridge-openhab2-complete/README.md

 ### Speaker
 This service is used to control the audio output settings on a speaker device.

+**Note:** Even though `Speaker` is part of Apple's HAP specification, this accessory is shown as "not supported" in the Home.app.

 ```
 {
     "name": "An items name, as shown in Homekit later",